CharulBhanawat13/CRM/CRP/DailyTask.md

 ----------------------------
  - Created table for Division
  -  Add 3 entries
- - added new column in tbl_emplyee_master as ndivision_id
+ - added new column in tbl_employee_master as ndivision_id
  - Implemented changes in query to add it from UI
  - Implemented changes to show division in modal on Update
  - Look at the queries asked by Vishnu Sir.